 Our main objective is to access this from handheld devices.
 Therefore a server was needed to run the application.
 We used the apache server to host all pages in it where we can access it with the IP address given to it.
 Apache server will be used to run PHP and the RPi Cam Web Interface.

-The Raspberry Pi Camera is connected with the RPi Cam Web Interface which runs on Apache server.
+The Raspberry Pi Camera is connected with the RPi Cam Web Interface, which runs on an Apache server.
 This will connect the camera to the front end of our system, together with the controls.

-The web interface will take image snapshots and play it in a sequential manner which gives a video output for the application.
+The web interface will take image snapshots and play them in a sequential manner which gives a video output for the application.

 This project was done for a Queensland University of Technology unit.